 Input received from Educational Partners through the LCAP development process indicates a desire to increase the percentage of students and staff who feel the school is clean, healthy, safe and offers a supportive learning environment where all students feel connected to their school, especially for students experiencing homelessness and/or low-income as research shows that these students are more likely to have increased behavioral referrals.
-We plan to provide a clean, healthy, physically and emotionally safe learning environment through actions and services that support student learning by offering Positive School Climate Supports (PBIS), (MTSS), Character Counts, counseling services, nursing services, expanded PE program and added school safety and security measures.
-Educational Partners input also indicates the importance of parents and families being actively engaged in their child's education and actions have been included to promote parent involvement and provide translators.
+We plan to provide a clean, healthy, physically and emotionally safe learning environment through actions and services that support student learning by offering Positive School Climate Supports (PBIS), (MTSS), Character Counts, counseling services, nursing services, expanded PE program and added school safety and security measures including partnering with our local police department for Active Shooter trainings.
+Educational Partner input also indicates the importance of parents and families being actively engaged in their child's education and actions have been included to promote parent involvement and provide translators.
 We will measure progress toward the goal by monitoring and analyzing specific data, including suspension rates, staff/student/parent surveys, and parent participation.